 As a result of the disruption in immigration courts, the overall immigration court backlog now exceeds 830,000 cases.
 Alarmingly, Transactional Records Access Clearinghouse (TRAC) cautions that this number is almost certainly significantly lower than the true figure.
 Many immigration cases were simply not filed during the shutdown period, and thus are not yet reflected in the official data.
 For reference, TRAC notes that around 25,000 immigration cases are filed in a normal January.
 In January of 2019, only 5,600 immigration cases were reported as being filed.
 TRAC infers that the gap will likely be made up by a rush of additional immigration filings that will be submitted in February and March of this year.

 Dealing with a delay on an immigration application or dealing with a cancellation of an immigration case puts a tremendous amount of stress on a person and their family.
 It is clear that additional reforms are needed to make our immigration system work better for the people who it is supposed to serve.
 Unfortunately, there is little that can be done to move up the date of an immigration hearing.
 Though, for those are currently waiting for a response from a U.S. immigration agency, a writ of mandamus lawyer may be able to help.
 The government must be held accountable.

 Find Out if You Can Expedite the Immigration Process

 If you are facing a delay in your immigration application, there may be effective steps that you can take to expedite the process.
 Our top-rated California immigration lawyer is standing by, ready to help you assess all of your available options.
-At the Law Office of Joshua L. Goldstein, PC, we are committed to fighting for the rights and interests of immigrants.
+At the Goldstein Immigration Lawyers, we are committed to fighting for the rights and interests of immigrants.
 To set up a strictly confidential initial consultation, please reach out to us at our Los Angeles office today, (213) 262-2000.